Buying as a Gift?

 While parallel circuits are more complex in terms of wiring, the looped nature of every component means that even if one lamp stops working, the other lamps will be unaffected by this break in the circuit:

-Lamps connected in a parallel circuit also tend to glow brighter than lamps connected in a series circuit.
+Lamps connected in a parallel circuit also tend to maintain their brightness compared to lamps connected in a series circuit.
 This is because each lamp draws an equal amount of energy from the power source to illuminate each bulb individually.
 Lamps wired in series circuits, on the other hand, glow dimmer as energy is lost as it travels through each bulb and into the next.
 The circuit compensates by dividing the current across the number of bulbs there are.

 For more information...